-It’s cheaper: at first, you’ll spend more to buy the gears you need – like a backpack, washing bag, etc – but later you’ll realize it pays off.
+It’s cheaper: at first, you’ll spend more to buy the gears you need – like a backpack, washing bag, etc. – but later you’ll realize it pays off.
 Big time!
 Why?
 Because you save money by not having to check in a bag, nor having to buy tickets from an expensive airline.
-Also, you won’t be able to buy many clothes to travel because they won’t fit in your carry-on anyway (carry-on sizes chart).
+Also, you can’t purchase many clothes to travel because they won’t fit in your carry-on anyway (carry-on sizes chart).
 Only benefits here!

 It’s easier: having only a few options of clothes helps us to make easier decisions when it comes to what to wear at a destination.
-Besides the fact that you only have to take care of one backpack or suitcase, no more backpack, and a purse and a suitcase for 4 days in Paris.
+Besides the fact that you just have to take care of one backpack or suitcase, no more backpack, and a purse and a suitcase for four days in Paris.

 It’s lighter: I’m stating the obvious, I know.
 But what many people don’t realize is that traveling is tiring and when you don’t pack light, your body suffers a lot!
-Then the energy you’d spend to explore the place, you actually spend on trying to recover.
+Then the energy you’d spend to explore the place, you spend on trying to recover from the commute.

 Tips for Packing Light

 What kind of trip is it?
 Beach vacation?
 Then luckily, you don’t need many clothes and shoes (as a matter of fact I wrote a packing list for Brazil).
 But wait, you’re hiking 10km every day in some mountain in China?
 Hiking boots are a must then.